Taking the Initiative: 3 Strategic Questions for a Proactive Brand in 2025

 • Are we constantly “struggling” to keep this business afloat?

-• Does this activity generate "positive surprises" (new opportunities, new customers, etc.)?
+• Does this activity lead to “pleasant surprises” (new opportunities, new customers, etc.)?

-If the answer to these questions is "no," it may be time to "give up" this activity and "reinvest" the resources thus freed up in more promising projects.
+If the answer to these questions is “no,” it may be time to “drop” this activity and “reallocate” the resources thus freed up to more promising projects.

-Remember: "stopping" something is often a prerequisite for "starting" something else.
+Remember: “Stopping” something is often the prerequisite for “starting” something else.

-In 2025, proactivity is no longer an option, it's a necessity.
-By asking yourself these three strategic questions, you can "take the wheel" of your brand and "chart your own course" to success:
+In 2025, being proactive is no longer an option—it’s a necessity.
+By asking yourself these three strategic questions, you can “take the wheel” of your brand and “chart your own course” to success:

-• What "truths" in your industry will you challenge?
+• Which "truths" in your industry are you going to challenge?

 • What new competitive advantage will you create?